LightSun/data-mediator/README.md

     }
 ```
  * Plugin support:
-   * the plugin of 'data-mediator-intellij-plugin' used to generate module.
+   * the plugin of 'data-mediator-intellij-plugin' used to generate module.<br>
      * <img src="res/data-mediator-generator.gif" alt="generattor demo"/>
-   * the plugin of 'data-mediator-convertor-intellij-plugin' used to convert java bean to the base module of this framework.
+   * the plugin of 'data-mediator-convertor-intellij-plugin' used to convert java bean to the base module of this framework.<br>
      * <img src="res/data-mediator-convertor.gif" alt="convertor demo"/>

 # Install